Dannychz7/SmartertAI/README.md

         live text-to-speach, I have a solution ready but not yet implemented.
-Added voice snippets [] Voice detection needs to be refined, small time between listening and switiching to another listening makes it so that some is audio is cut off or not properly working, maybe new mic or software if necessary
+Added voice snippets [] Voice detection needs to be refined, small time between listening and switiching to another listening makes it so that some is audio is cut off or not properly working, maybe new mic or software if necessary [] Spotify voice commands needs work, but spotify has been fully integrated into the codebase with error checking and production level code.
+Logging is now in place.
+    - SOLUTION: USING AN LLM TO PROCESS COMMANDS

 Features to Add: **
 [] Add refined error checking